COMMUNITYNOTES: A Dataset for Exploring the Helpfulness of Fact-Checking Explanations: Introduction

 \section{Introduction}

-Beyond simple verification, fact-checking systems should provide explanations that clarify why a claim is misleading~\citep{explainablefc}.
-Explanations not only strengthen user trust, but also mitigate pitfalls of fact-checking, e.g., backfire, where the false belief is reinforced rather than hindered~\citep{stephan-misinformation-2012,guo-etal-2022-survey, xing-etal-2025-evaluating}.
+Beyond simple verification, fact-checking systems should provide explanations that clarify why a claim is misleading~\citep{atanasova-etal-2020-generating-fact, xing-etal-2022-automatic, russo-etal-2023-benchmarking,explainablefc}.
+Explanations not only strengthen user trust in fact-checking decisions, but also help mitigate common pitfalls of fact-checking, e.g., backfire effect, where exposure to corrections can paradoxically reinforce false beliefs rather than hinder them~\citep{stephan-misinformation-2012,guo-etal-2022-survey, xing-etal-2025-evaluating}.

 Typically, fact-checking explanations are produced by expert organizations.
 Yet the ecosystem is currently shifting, and platforms are increasingly experimenting with community-based fact-checking, where contributors collaboratively provide explanatory notes on claims~\citep{communitymoderationnewepistemology}.
-This crowdsourcing process distributes the labor of verification and offers diverse perspectives from the community.
-A representative example is \emph{Community Notes} on X (formerly Twitter), which allows users to attach notes explaining potentially misleading posts (\Cref{fig:example}).\footnote{\url{https://communitynotes.x.com/guide/}}
+This crowd-sourcing process distributes the labor of verification and offers diverse perspectives from the community.
+A representative example is \emph{Community Notes}\footnote{\url{https://communitynotes.x.com/guide/}} on X (formerly Twitter), which allows users to attach notes to explain potentially misleading posts.
+As illustrated in \Cref{fig:example}, the user-generated note appears under \emph{Readers added context} and provides an explanation for the tweet.

+Critically, for a note to become visible or formally published, it must receive a sufficient number of ratings from a diverse set of users~\citep{supernotes}.
+A key challenge in this process is determining whether an explanation is helpful for understanding real-world claims, as well as identifying why it is helpful, a question that remains largely underexplored in prior research on fact-checking explanations~\citep{atanasova-etal-2020-generating-fact, guo-etal-2022-survey, russo-etal-2023-benchmarking, eldifrawi-etal-2024-automated}.
+In practice, this lack of clarity makes it difficult for contributors to write effective notes and for raters to assess them consistently.